dboemer/object-detection-project/README.md

 ### Set up

-To run this model, the workspace provided by Udacity was used due to the non-availability of a Nvidia GPU.
-This workspace differs from the content of the Udacity repository (['link'](https://github.com/udacity/nd013-c1-vision-starter)).
+To run this model, the workspace provided by Udacity was used.
+This workspace can be set up by following the instructions in the `build` folder.

 ### Dataset